nkabbara/nkabbara.github.io/hello-worlds/hello-ai.md

 Using AI is forcing me to use new tools and new shortcuts.
 Like git worktree, how to navigate windows more efficiently, build mode vs review mode, etc...

 I find myself relying more on my high level skills and business skills.

+If you let ai go too long before code reviews, it'll be more time consuming refactoring later.
+Be dilligent in how you develop you code and how and when you write your tests.